SupreethBaliga/Compilers/README.md

 ### Milestone - 2:
 * To use the parser execute parser.sh and provide the test file(s) as command line arguments
-* The available flags can be listed with *-h/--help*
+* The available flags can be listed with *-h/--help* (We have added the -l flag which displays the lexer token table)
+* Note that we have already added the corresponding dot files and ps files for the provided non-trivial testcases

 ## Group Members :boy:

 | Name | Roll Number |